 The Arduino Programming Language Reference

-Just like we can identify parts of speech in the English language (noun, verb, adjective, etc.), the Arduino programming language can also be divided into three main parts.
+Just like we can identify parts of speech in the English language (nouns, verbs, adjectives, etc.), the Arduino programming language can also be divided into three main parts.
 These are Structure, Values (variables and constants), and Functions.

 Arduino Uno Programming: Structure